singularityhub/sregistry/docs/_docs/install/settings.md

 # Settings

-See that folder called [settings](https://github.com/singularityhub/sregistry/blob/master/shub/settings)? inside are a bunch of different starting settings for the application.
-We will change them in these files before we start the application.
+See that folder called [settings](https://github.com/singularityhub/sregistry/blob/master/shub/settings)?
+Inside are a bunch of different settings for the application.
+At a minimum you'll need to set up some minimal secrets and database config before we start the application.

 There are actually only two files you need to poke into, generating a `settings/secrets.py` from our template [settings/dummy_secrets.py](https://github.com/singularityhub/sregistry/blob/master/shub/settings/dummy_secrets.py) for application secrets, and [settings/config.py](https://github.com/singularityhub/sregistry/blob/master/shub/settings/config.py) to configure your database and registry information.

+Rather than updating the `config.py` file directly, it's recommended you copy the values you want to modify to `settings/local.py`.
+Values in this file will override anything in the other config files and is an easy way to persist changes across upgrades.

 ## Secrets

-There should be a file called `secrets.py` in the shub settings folder (it won't exist in the repo, you have to make it), in which you will store the application secret and other social login credentials.
+You will need to create a file called `secrets.py` in the shub settings folder (it won't exist in the repo, you have to make it), in which you will store the application secret and other social login credentials.

 An template to work from is provided in the settings folder called `dummy_secrets.py`.
 You can copy this template: